valhuber/fab-quickstart/README.md

 ## Background
-[Flask Application Builder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) provides a rapid means for building web pages for database apps, based on Python and Flask ([QuickStart here](https://sites.google.com/view/app-logic-server/python-fab)).
+[Flask Application Builder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) provides a rapid means for building web pages for database apps, based on Python and Flask.
 See the wiki for a [Quick Start for using FAB](https://github.com/valhuber/fab-quickstart/wiki).

 Key FAB inputs are: